Birrellc/project-eternity-ms2/assets/testing/testing.md

 - To improve my page scale to an A i would have to use a server to cache my images and also using less plugins for example [Tempus Dominus](https://tempusdominus.github.io/bootstrap-4/) to save on page loading times.
 - After i ran a desktop speed test on [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) just to double check and received a score of "95" [Here](../images/testing-images/google-speedtest.png)

-___
+---

 ### USER STORY TESTING

-- As a user of this website i would like to be able to browse what food is available before going to the premises so that i would not be wasting my time if there was no options i wanted.
+- **As a user of this website i would like to be able to browse what food is available before going to the premises so that i would not be wasting my time if there was no options i wanted.**

 ![picture](../images/testing-images/user-story-one.gif)